aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ***We're working on creating documentation for this module.
 Please create an issue if you have any questions.***

 ## AWS Transfer session settings inheritance
 When an AWS Transfer Family custom identity provider authenticates a user, it returns all session setup properties such as the `HomeDirectoryDetails`, `Role`, and `PosixProfile` .
-To maximize the flexibility of this solution, most of those values can can be specified in the user record, identity provider record, as well as from the identity provider itself (i.e. LDAP attributes).
-When a value is contained is multiple sources, there is an ordered inheritance/priority to merge the final values together, with 1 being the highest priority:
+To maximize the flexibility, most of these values can be specified in the user record, identity provider record.
+Values can also be retrieved from some identity providers (i.e. the LDAP module supports retrieving `Uid` and `Gid` attributes).
+When a value is contained in multiple locations, there is an ordered inheritance/priority to merge the final values together.
+Below is the inheritance order, with 1 being the highest priority:

 1. Values returned by the identity provider.